 Petro China used their own laboratory and third-party testing facilities to develop a comprehensive data set for 90 consecutive days of operating 24 hours per day.
 There were two membrane housings.
 Data was obtained from each housing to create a duplicate set of turbidity, total suspended solids (TSS), oil and particle size.
-See Figures 13,14,15,16,17 and 18.
+See Figures 13 to 18.

 For both turbidity and suspended solids, the raw water had some wide variations and specifically a spike in the October 14th time frame.
-Nevertheless, the replaceable skin layer membranes produced a consistent and high quality permeate for both membrane housings throughout the 90 consecutive days of data.
-The average raw and treated produced water had 38.5 NTU and 0.22 NTU respectively, and 13 mg/l and 0.67 mg/l of TSS respectively.
-For comparison, the averages for Membrane Housing 2 were the same for the raw water but for the permeate, the turbidity was 0.21 NTU and 0.5 mg/l for the TSS respectively.
+Nevertheless, the replaceable skin layer membranes produced a consistent and high quality permeate for both membrane